ReClassNET/ReClass.NET/README.md

 If you want to compile ReClass.NET just fork the repository and open the ReClass.NET.sln file with Visual Studio 2019.
 Compile the project and copy the dependencies to the output folder.

+To compile the linux native core library, you need WSL [installed and configured](https://learn.microsoft.com/en-us/cpp/build/walkthrough-build-debug-wsl2).
+If you do not need linux support, simply unload the project in the Solution Explorer.

 ## Videos

 [Youtube Playlist](https://www.youtube.com/playlist?list=PLO246BmtoITanq3ygMCL8_w0eov4D8hjk)